Skip to main content

 Step 3

-Once they are secured, put the winter coat back on backwards, with their arms through the armholes, or cover your child’s body with a blanket and wait for the car interior to warm up.
+Now that they are secure, to keep them warm you can even put their winter coat back on backwards, with their arms through the armholes.
+Alternately, cover your child’s body with a blanket and start warming up the car interior.

-Also known as bunting bags, padded car seat bags are lined or insulated and are intended to keep kids warm by fitting inside the car seat with slots in the back for the harness straps to pull through.
-Transport Canada has issued a consumer safety notice stating such products may incorrectly re-route the harness system and/or add unwanted slack.
-They recommend checking with the car seat manufacturer before using any aftermarket products that do not come with the seat.
+Also known as bunting bags, padded car seat bags are like little winter sleeping bags.
+They are designed to keep kids warm by fitting inside the car seat with slots in the back for you to pull the harness straps through.
+Heads up on these: Transport Canada has issued a consumer safety notice that says bunting bags may incorrectly re-route the harness system and add unwanted slack.
+They recommend you check with the car seat manufacturer before using any aftermarket products that don't come with your car seat.

 Need help?

-Visit bcaa.com/carseatsafety for information and how-to videos or connect with our BCAA Child Passenger Safety Educators by phone: 1.877.247.5551 or email: roadsafety@bcaa.com.
+You can also connect with our BCAA Child Passenger Safety Educators by calling 1.877.247.5551 or email roadsafety@bcaa.com